bmcurutan/RottenTomatoesWannabe/README.md

 Rotten Tomatoes Wannabe is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 5 hours spent in total
+Time spent: 6 hours spent in total (5 hours for the required functionality)

 ## User Stories